 To get more views on Reel, be sure to post educational, informational, entertaining, or inspirational content.
 This type of content catches users' attention, and if Thai continues, Instagram will recommend the Reel to more people.

-Yes, it’s normal not to get views on Instagram Reels.
-This however mostly occurred if you just started creating content, a new account, had little or no followers, you didn’t share the Reel in your feed.
+Yes, it's normal not to get views on Instagram Reels.
+This however mostly occurred if you just started creating content, had a new account, had little or no followers, you didn't share the Reel in your feed.

 If your Reels don't get views, go with the trend and create educational, informational, entertaining, or inspirational content.
 Don't forget to write your caption and add hashtags, and most importantly be consistent.